blateral/b.oilerplate/README.md

 * building html files with assemble.io and handlebars template
 * you name it

-This boilerplate is my personal project kick-off tool and I use it very often.
-It's only taylored to fit *my* needs.
+This boilerplate is our personal project kick-off tool and we use it very often.
+It's only taylored to fit *our* needs.
 Feel free to use it, but beware, there might be better ones out there...

-<3
+<3 b.lateral

 ## Getting started
 This boilerplate makes heavy use of node.js, npm and Grunt.
 So make sure, these tools and their dependencies are installed before trying to build anything.